NAU financial aid: frequently asked questions

 Answers to your financial aid questions

-NAUs priority date for incoming freshman is November 15.
-Our priority date for all other students is February 1.
+Our priority date for all students is April 1.
 We encourage you to submit your financial aid FAFSA by the priority date to be considered for grants with limited funding (e.g., University Grant).
 The priority date is not the deadline.
 Each year’s FAFSA is available 21 months: October 1 – June 30 the following year.

 Simply log in to your FAFSA to make necessary corrections.
 You may use the IRS Data Retrieval Tool for accuracy and simplicity.
 If you are unable to use the IRS Data Retrieval Tool, manually input figures from your tax return.
 The NAU financial aid office will contact you via email only if your corrections have impacted your eligibility.
 If you don’t hear back from us within 3-4 weeks, your corrections had no impact on your eligibility.
 As always, monitor your NAU email for communications from our office.